Bactrocera dorsalis: Flying

 The flight capacity of B. dorsalis adult females at various life stages has been observed in order to better understand and prevent their spread.
 Past research has shown that the species can spread extensively following fruit harvests, with a dispersal radius up to 37 km observed in Hawaii.
 Transmission electron microscopy was employed to view changes in flight muscle ultrastructures.
 Researchers observed that flight speed and distance changed with the age of the fruit fly, reaching its maximum capacity at 15 days of age.

-Long-distance flight

 B. dorsalis has been observed to be capable of long-distance flight.
 One study investigated the relationship between flight muscle structure and the flies' flight capacity: as the number of mitochondria increased, myofibril diameter increased, and sarcomere length decreased, the researchers found the fly's flight capacity to be maximized.
 This particular muscle structure was evident in 15-day-old female adult B. dorsalis flies.